Ivorforce/Monoteny/README.md

 ### Functional and Impure

-Programs are, usually, pure and deterministic.
-At compile-time they are folded to a minimal representation.
+Large parts of programs can be designed pure and deterministic.
+At compile-time, Monoteny first generically unfolds function calls to resolve types, and then statically folds all pure code.

 In other languages, 4 concepts usually prevent this type of folding:
 - Global Mutables